Nizoral shampoo contains the active ingredient ketoconazole, which is an anti-fungal used to treat infections that occur due to fungi and yeasts.

-So, if you’re looking to treat your seborrhoeic dermatitis (or, in its milder form, dandruff) Nizoral can certainly help, just be sure to follow the advice on the bottle: use the shampoo twice a week for 2-4 weeks, leaving it on the scalp for around four minutes before rinsing off.
+So, if you’re looking to treat your seborrhoeic dermatitis (or, in its milder form, dandruff) Nizoral should certainly help, just be sure to follow the advice on the bottle: use the shampoo twice a week for 2-4 weeks, leaving it on the scalp for around four minutes before rinsing off.

-Of course, these are unusual, but for those concerned about hair loss, it may be surprising that some people are claiming Nizoral works well as a hair loss treatment, too.
+Of course, these are unusual, but for those concerned about losing their hair, it may be surprising to hear that some people are claiming Nizoral works well as a hair loss treatment, too.

 Evaluating the Evidence

 A study in mice did find that topical Ketoconazole application increased hair growth in areas that had been clipped down when compared with the control group.
 However, this does not necessarily mean that Nizoral will have the same effect for humans, or that it can be used to treat hair loss conditions as supposed to just potentially speeding up regrowth.

 There has also been a study on men using Nizoral, and whilst 39 participants means that it is particularly limited in its scope, it would appear that the shampoo may have had a difference on hair growth.
 The authors of the study found that measures of vertex hairs in anagen phase and hair diameter during the course of a 21-month study increased in men using 2% Nizoral, but there is a lack of detail that makes the results difficult to interpret.